dmbarbour/awelon/AboutAO.md

 *   `app.foo` - automatic executable generation
 *   `icon.foo` - generate an icon for a desktop app
 *   programming environment extensions
-*   live services - web services or publish/subscribe
+*   live services: web services, publish/subscribe, control systems

-An AO dictionary describes a suite or system with many kinds of outputs.
+By leveraging naming conventions to decide processing of words, a single AO dictionary can describe a whole system of services, applications, documents, tests, configurations, plugins or extensions (via capability secure reflection on a dictionary), and other outputs.

 AO does not have syntax for comments.
-Documentation is primarily achieved by defining documentation words.
-This greatly simplifies reuse, templates, frameworks, rich formatting with figures and graphs, automatic refactoring and projectional editors, interactive or hypertext documentation, and so on.
-A good AO programming environment should make documentation for a word readily accessible.
+Instead, define documentation words.
+In general, each word may be associated with a documentation word by naming convention.
+These words can describe rich structure - templates, formatting, figures and graphs, potentially even interactive instruction.
+A good AO programming environment should make documentation readily accessible.

-Testing in AO will include unit tests, but should also include [QuickCheck](http://en.wikipedia.org/wiki/QuickCheck)-like property testing and some level of symbolic analysis and introspection.
-Tests also use mockup environments, which is easy to represent due to effects occurring through capabilities.
-Testing helps augment AO's gradual typing.
+Tests in AO include unit tests, [QuickCheck](http://en.wikipedia.org/wiki/QuickCheck)-style property testing, and deep reflective analysis on the dictionary.
+The capability-secure nature of AO can help with modeling mockup environments and econfigurations.

-*Aside:* The centralized 'main' function of many languages seems to result in complications downstream - make systems, linkers, separate testing and document generation.
-My intuition is that AO's design is both simpler and more extensible.
+*Aside:* The singular 'main' function of mainstream languages is a significant source of accidental complexity.
+Developers are forced to use external make systems and linkers to configure multiple applications.
+Further, applications are not reusable as software components.
+AO's flexible use of naming conventions should mitigate these issues.

 *Note:* An interesting possibility is to disassemble an ABC stream relative to a dictionary, i.e. treating a dictionary as an implicit grammar.
 AO dictionaries can often be understood as large grammars for extracting structure from a stream.